jhykes/ncsuthesis/README.txt

                            a document, used for page rotation.
                            Your LaTeX distribution may include
                            this, but mine didn't.
+       * totcount.sty - A package to count the total number of chapters.

        * Makefile - generate thesis PDF on command line with make
        * SConstruct - generates thesis PDF on command line with scons